-We are often asked about how we value a small business.
-We begin by asking for a few documents to get us started.
+When we are asked how to value a small business, or often, “How much can I sell my business for?” we begin by asking for a few documents to get us started.
 We ask business owners to provide their Profit and Loss (P&L) statements for the past three full-years and the current year, as well.
 With corresponding Balance Sheets, we derive what we refer to as EBIDTA – Earnings before Interest, Depreciation, Taxes and Amortization.
 This figure can possibly include the owner’s salary and numerous personal expenses which is a part of the owner’s cash flow and is typically an “add-back.”

 An accurate EBITDA allows us to compare your company to other companies across a broad spectrum but on a similar scale.
 With many differences in each organization along with the differences in industries, we try to achieve uniformity in deriving net profit or EBITDA for comparison purposes.
 EBIDTA is commonly used with small to medium enterprises (SMEs) as a starting point to find the “right” listing price.
 It is also an indicator of how a business handles its operations from a financial standpoint.

 “Owner add-backs” is the term for owner expenses which are part of the P&L statement which brokers add to the owner’s cash flow.
 Unfortunately for some owners, lenders will often negate these addbacks because they believe new owners will have the same costs in running the business.
 This is an example of how important it is to get your P&L cleaned up and ready for you to sell your company.
 Examples of this include the owner’s car used in the business and business trips where the owner’s family travels to and from with the business owner.